ypapouin/delphixmlrpc/README.txt

 For native Delphi Windows mode and Kylix you must install the latest INDY components to compile! http://www.nevrona.com/Indy/

+Note that unless installed by hand in Delphi7, Kylix3 the builtin INDY version is 9 while for newer versions of Delphi(like XE) the builtin version is 10, so make sure that in the indy.inc file you have defined the right version of INDY based on your environment.

 For DWPL Delphi WDOSX for DOS mode you need the latest DWPL library from